matsumotory/mruby-simplehttp/README.md

 # SimpleHttp Class for mruby
+Simple http or https connection class for mruby.

-refactored SimpleHttp using mruby-socket or mruby-uv
+refactored SimpleHttp using mruby-polarssl and mruby-socket or mruby-uv

 original code is iij/mruby